icnagy/XIIO/README.md

-README.md
+# Alternate firmware for Doboz Audio XIIO

+This is an independent fiwrmware update for Doboz Audio XIIO touchplate controller.

 ## What's new in V3

-V3 adds the following new features:
-- Internal clock 60-240 bpm triggering on quater or sixteenth notes
+- Internal clock 60-240 bpm with selectable quater or sixteenth note quantization
-- Rewritten glide function with selectable glide time from 1/32note to full note
+- Rewritten glide function with glide time from 1/32note to full note
 - Expanded settings page via multi-plate touch

 ###  Internal clock

 CNTR1/INT1 has been repurposed as an adjustable internal trigger generator to drive the arp / sequencer.
 BPM is adjustable by the encoder while in keyboard/note mode.
+Two different resolution: 1/4 note and 1/16 note (1ppqn or 4 ppqn)
-The current BPM setting is saved with the preset.
+The current BPM and its quant setting is saved with the preset.
-Quantization can be quater not or sixteenth note which is also saved with the preset.

 ### Rewritten glide